Large deviations and transitions between equilibria for stochastic Landau-Lifshitz-Gilbert equation: Introduction

+where $\xi$ is a certain $L^2\la\domain,\R^3\ra$-valued Wiener process and the initial data satisfies $|M_0(x)|=1$ for all $x\in\domain$.
+The precise definitions of the noise and the function $g:\R^3\to\mathcal L\la\R^3\ra$ are provided in Sections \ref{prelim} and \ref{sec_exist}, see \eqref{eqndef-g}.
+The definition of solutions to \eqref{sllg} is implicitly given in Theorem \ref{thm-weak solution}.
+Formal application of the It\^o formula easily shows that $|M(t,x)|=1$ for all times and all $x\in\domain$ so that \eqref{sllg} is indeed an example of a stochastic PDE for an $\mathbb S^2$-valued process $M$.

+Equation \eqref{sllg} with $\eps=0$ is a relatively simple version of the general Landau-Lifschitz-Gilbert equation that provides a basis for the theory and applications of ferromagnetic materials, and fabrication of magnetic memories in particular, see for example \cite{llg-book,berkow,gilbert,landau}.
+Let us recall that according to the Landau and Lifschitz theory of ferrormagnetizm \cite{landau}, modified later by Gilbert \cite{gilbert}, the deterministic LLG equation

+describes the evolution of the magnetisation vector $m$ of a ferromagnet occupying the region $\domain$.
+For the derivation of equations \eqref{sllg} and \eqref{sllgd} from physical principles and for the physical motivation to add a stochastic term to equation \eqref{sllgd}, see \cite{llg-book,berkow,BGJ2011,KRV,landau}.
+Here we mention only that the Landau-Lifschitz theory of ferromagnetizm requires coupling of equations \eqref{sllg} and \eqref{sllgd} with the Maxwell equations in the whole space.
+They need not be introduced in this paper because in one-dimensional domain the effect of coupling is incorporated in the term $\beta g(M)f(M)$, see \cite{carbou1} for details.
+Finally, we note that the case of one-dimensional domain while being relatively simple (contrary to the multidimensional case, smooth solutions exist) is important for physics of ferromagnetism and applications of ferromagnetic nanowires, see \cite{carbou1}.

-where $\varepsilon$ represents dimensionless temperature and $W$ is a Wiener process in $\mathbb{R}^3$ which is the integrator in a Stratonovich integral.
-Kohn, Reznikoff and Vanden-Eijnden made a detailed computational and theoretical (using large deviations theory) study of the behaviour of the solution.
-At the end of their paper, they remarked that little is known about the behaviour of the solutions of stochastic Landau-Lifshitz equations which do not assume that the magnetization is uniform on the space domain.
+To the best of our knowledge \eqref{sllg} has not been studied before.
+The existence of a weak martingale solution is proved for a similar equation in a three-dimensional domain in our earlier work \cite{Brz+Gold+Jeg_2013}.
+Kohn, Reznikoff and vanden-Eijnden~\cite{KRV} modelled the magnetisation $M$ in a thin film, assuming that $M$ is constant across the domain for all times and $\beta=0$.
+In this case \eqref{sllg} reduces to an ordinary stochastic differential equation in $\R^3$.
+They\delc{Kohn, Reznikoff and Vanden-Eijnden} used the large deviations theory to make a detailed computational and theoretical study of the behaviour of the solution.
+They also remark that little is known about the behaviour of solutions to the stochastic Landau-Lifshitz equation when $M$ is not constant on the space domain.

-Magnetic domains in thin film media are three dimensional grains.
-For this reason, Brze\'{z}niak, Goldys and Jegaraj~\cite{BGJ} studied the stochastic Landau-Lifshitz equation:

-which is a simplified model of the magnetization, $u$, in a bounded three-dimensional piece of material as a function of space and time.
-Here the term $\Delta u$ is the field due to the exchange energy, from interaction of atomic spins.
-For simplicity, other magnetic energies are ignored and noise is introduced in the gyromagnetic term only, giving rise to a Stratonovich integral; the integrator is a real-valued Wiener process, $W$, and $h$ is a fixed $\mathbb{R}^3$-valued function on the space domain (the same argument would hold with a Wiener process in $\mathbb{R}^n$ and functions $h_1,\ldots,h_n$, for any $n\in\mathbb{N}$).
-Existence of a weak martingale solution of equation~(\ref{SLLG3D}) was shown, however, uniqueness was not shown.